jeffslord/drowsy-senior-project/UI/Pods/SwiftySound/README.md

 - [x] Loops
 - [x] Infinite loops
 - [x] Playing the same sound multiple times simultaneously
+- [x] Stopping all sounds with a global static method
+- [x] Ability to pause and resume
 - [x] Adjusting sound volume
 - [x] Callbacks
 - [x] Global static variable to enable/disable all sounds

 ## Requirements
-- Swift 3
+- Swift 4
-- Xcode 8.0 or later
+- Xcode 9.0 or later
 - iOS 8.0 or later
 - tvOS 9.0 or later
 - macOS 10.9 or later

+For Xcode 8 and Swift 3 support, please use SwiftySound version `0.7.0`.

 ## Installation
 ### Installation with CocoaPods

-[CocoaPods](http://cocoapods.org/) is a dependency manager which automates and simplifies the process of using 3rd-party libraries in your projects.
+[CocoaPods](http://cocoapods.org/) is a dependency manager which automates and simplifies the process of using third-party libraries in your projects.
 See the [Get Started](http://cocoapods.org/#get_started) section for more details.

 #### Podfile
 ```ruby